Understanding Kanban for Software Development.

 Throughput is not a known measurement metric.
 This metric is the number of stories completed in a given time frame, Week, Month, etc.

-Completed means the story/work item is completed or delivered to the client.
-It’s real data, not an assumption or prediction.
-Throughput is the number (count) of stories or work items that the team is capable of delivering in a given time period, e.g. week, or month, provided that they keep a bearable workload.
+Completed means the stories/work item completed or delivered to the client.
+It’s real data, not on assumption or prediction.
+Throughput is the number (count) of stories or work items that the team is capable to deliver in a given time period, e.g. week, or month, provided that they keep a bearable workload.
 It’s not a Velocity (velocity calculates on Story Point per sprint, usually measured on Scrum or XP framework) Throughput calculates on Count.
-The Kanban system doesn’t refer to estimates or plans.
-However, it’s used for measuring the performance of the team and utilization of Kanban to improve.
-There are many interesting formulas we must learn on throughput, I will talk about some formulas and little’s Law, in some other articles.
+The Kanban system doesn’t refer to estimates or plan.
+However its use for measuring the performance of the team and utilization of Kanban to improve.
+There are many interesting formulas we must learn on throughput, I will talk about some formulas and little’s Law, in some other article.
 Remember: The higher the Throughput, the shorter the Lead time

 Cumulative Flow Diagram